HenrikBengtsson/matrixStats/revdep/problems.md

     write to stdout/stderr instead of to the console, nor use Fortran I/O nor system RNGs.

-    See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
+    See 'Writing portable packages' in the 'Writing R Extensions' manual.
     ```

 # DEqMS